 Like humans, plants require food (nutrients) to grow.
 Nutrients come in organic and synthetic varieties and are available in both liquid and dry form.
 Nutrients can be separated into two categories, macro and micro nutrients.
 The macronutrients are nitrogen, phosphorus, potassium, calcium, magnesium and sulfur.
 The micronutrients or trace nutrients include iron, manganese, boron, zinc, copper, molybdenum and chlorine.
 If the nutrients are deficient or are abundant you may see burning, curling or yellowing.
 You do not want to over or under fertilize.
 There are many different types of nutrients/fertilizers available on the market.
 You can purchase organic, synthetic (chemical) or a combination of both.
 Most nutrients/fertilizers will have an N-P-K (Nitrogen, Phosphorus, and Potassium) on the front of the bottle.
 In the vegetative or growth stage the “N” will typically be higher.
 In the flowering or bloom stage the “P” will typically be higher.
 You may also consider implementing additives/supplements into your nutrient mix.
 Additives/supplements can bolster microbial activity at the root zone, increase size, flavor and aroma.
 When used together, nutrients and supplements will help you achieve maximum results.

 High Intensity Discharge (HID) is the preferred lighting in a garden room.
 The two types of HID lighting commonly used are HPS (High Pressure Sodium) and MH (Metal Halide).
 HPS lamps deliver more of an orange/ red spectrum, which is ideal for most plants in the flowering/bloom stage.
 MH lamps deliver more of a blue/green spectrum, which is ideal for most plants in the vegetative/growth stage.
 Another type of lighting ideal for plant growth is T5 lighting.
 T5 lighting is a high-output fluorescent light with low heat and minimal energy consumption.
 It is an ideal light for cuttings, mother plants and short growth cycles.
 All plants require light in order to grow and bloom.
 Most plants grow and bloom according to the amount of light they are given.
 In the growth or vegetative stage plants typically want 15-18 hours of light.
 In the bloom stage you reduce the amount of light your plants get to 10-12 hours.
 You want to make sure the light comes on and of at the same time everyday (just like mother- nature).
 The best way to accomplish this is by putting your light on a timer.
-Please consult your nearest hydroponic retail store for more information on which light is best for you.

 There are many different meters available for testing pH, PPM, EC, temperature, humidity, CO2 and light levels.
 Single meters are available as are combination meters that test and/or monitor your environmental conditions The important thing to remember is your garden will only be as good as the limiting factor.
 Water, nutrient, light, temperature, humidity, CO2 & circulation are the elements to a successful garden room.
 By “dialing in” these elements, you will ensure a successful and bountiful garden.